OrchidIsle/TerraPrime/README.md

 By following these steps, you can effectively integrate and utilize the TerraPrime Landscape AutoMaterial in your Unreal Engine projects, enhancing your landscapes with dynamic texturing and advanced material effects.

+## // TODO: Upcoming Features and Enhancements

+The TerraPrime Landscape AutoMaterial plugin continues to advance, introducing new features and improvements to aid users in crafting more immersive environments within Unreal Engine.
+Below are the enhancements that we are excited to share with our community in the upcoming updates:

+-   **Public Domain Nanite-Enabled Landscape Grass and Foliage**: Efforts are underway to incorporate AAA quality, Nanite-enabled grass and foliage assets that fall under the public domain.
+This initiative aims to equip users with the ability to enhance their landscapes with lifelike, high-detail vegetation that leverages the full potential of UE5's Nanite technology for superior visual quality and performance.

+-   **Landscape Grass Foliage Templates**: In our upcoming updates, we plan to introduce an array of landscape grass foliage templates.
+These predefined configurations are designed for ease of customization and application, enabling users to effortlessly impart a more authentic natural appearance to various landscapes and ecosystems.

+-   **Procedural Content Generation (PCG) Templates and Meshes**: We are developing initial PCG templates and meshes that are tailored for distinct biomes and climates.
+This collection will support users in rapidly creating diverse settings — from dense, verdant jungles to barren, sandy dunes — each with their own unique characteristics and environmental elements.

+-   **Expanded Cell Bombing Techniques**: We are also expanding our repertoire of cell bombing techniques to further diminish texture repetition and augment the uniqueness of each landscape.
+These upcoming techniques will offer users additional strategies to ensure every terrain is distinct and visually engaging, avoiding the common pitfalls of homogeneity.

+These forthcoming features are aimed at bolstering the flexibility and accessibility of the TerraPrime Landscape AutoMaterial plugin, enabling creators to forge more detailed and varied virtual landscapes with ease.
+We're excited for you to experience these enhancements and look forward to bringing more dynamic and interactive elements to your Unreal Engine projects.
+Stay tuned for future updates and developments!

 ## Support

 For issues, questions, or contributions, please refer to the TerraPrime repository on GitHub or contact the support team through the Unreal Engine forums.